What is a hostel?

 Hostels are designed to be social hubs that enable you to have fun with other travellers.
 One of the ways they do this is by organising LOADS of fun events.
 These are usually free and can be anything from surfing classes to rooftop yoga sessions, picnics on the beach to an evening of Russian dumpling making.

-Amazing Food and Drink
+Amazing food and drink

 The Five House in Portugal

-Hom Hostel & Cooking Club in Bangkok
+Hom Hostel & Cooking Club in Thailand

-Town House 373 Saigon in Ho Chi Minh
+Town House 373 Saigon in Vietnam

 Free maps, walking tours and insider local tips from travellers and hostel staff in the know – this will help you avoid the tourist traps and save you $$$.